Fasteners

 robots

-Programmable mechanical devices used to perform a variety of complicated, repetitive tasks.
+A programmable mechanical device used to perform a variety of complicated, repetitive tasks.
 Robots are used in automated assembly lines to enable a higher degree of accuracy.

 rotary index system